mic-max/micmax.pw/_drafts/opinion/spotify-car-thing.md

   - 4 speeddial buttons for artists
 - Hands free song selection on my computer!
 Good if I don't want to alt + tab to open search and select a particular song or artist.
 - The volume control (keyboard has but it's Fn + F1, F2 which make it a 2 handed action) I also have a touch slider volume control on my speakers but I guess that changes the volume of my whole system and not Spotify specifically.
 It also affects volume if I was playing on my sonos speakers, however using those while at my desk seems like an odd decision...
+- When I pause or skip a song using it rather than opening Spotify, my Alt+Tab list is not affected.

 Need to make a better mount for it, under monitor or secured to my simple audio listen speakers.